AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/afnetworking_plugin_integrate.md

-This page describes how to implement SDK acceleration mode.
+This page describes how to implement the SDK acceleration mode.

 In SDK acceleration mode, FPA automatically completes proximity scheduling from the client to the acceleration point IP address through the SDK.